Hagwall86/StarWarsAJAX/README.md

-# StarWarsAJAX
+# StarWarsAPI
-First AJAX exercise and working with DOM
+First API exercise and working with DOM

 Iam going to build a page thats send request to the API and shows the answer with fetch and DOM-manipulation